samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

     setColorAsRGB(Object colorRGB{Integer g, Integer b, Integer r}, Integer intensity) setOn

 Now send an Action to the smart light.
-Use the command `tell`, and pass in the device ID(`did`), the Action, and Action parameters (if applicable).
-The following is the example of the command and the output.
+Use the command `tell` and pass in the device ID (`did`), the Action, and [Action parameters](/sami/sami-documentation/sending-and-receiving-data.html#posting-a-message-with-actions) (if applicable).
+The following example shows the command and the output.

     $ tell 713f4298132943df957e87c1d0e43d7a setIntensity {"intensity":10}
     $ Sending : {"actions":[{"name":"setIntensity","parameters":{"intensity":10}}]}
     Got MID: 2713b144323c48ee8f7dd95044f31699

 From the output, you see that the Action has been sent to the target device and you get the message ID.

-Now start the second Device Simulator, where you can listen the messages sent to the smart light.
-Run the command `lw` and pass in the device ID of the smart light.
+Now start the second Device Simulator, where you can listen for the messages sent to the smart light.
+Run the command `lw` and pass in the device ID (`did`) of the smart light.
 The command sets up a [bi-directional WebSocket connection](https://developer.samsungsami.io/sami/sami-documentation/sending-and-receiving-data.html#setting-up-a-bi-directional-message-pipe) between SAMI and the simulated smart light in the Device Simulator.
-The output indicates that the simulator connects and registers the smart light in the websocket pipe, and starts getting pings.
+The output indicates that the simulator connects and registers the smart light in the WebSocket pipe, and starts getting pings.

     $ lw 713f4298132943df957e87c1d0e43d7a
     Using this token to connect: ea2208ea61d045d5844de5dd246f8e22